 Downslope flows in hills and mountains have important effects on society, the biosphere and can affect the evolution of the wider atmosphere.
 These flows impact the mixing of momentum, heat and tracers and their effects need to be accounted for in operational forecasting models to ensure accurate local and regional weather predictions.
 Since downslope flows are often subgrid scale in weather models, their effects need to be parameterised.
 In calm synoptic conditions, when the valley atmosphere is largely decoupled from the atmosphere above, downslope flows become a dominant feature of the nocturnal atmosphere.

 My PhD project used Eulerian modelling to characterise the evolution of downslope flows and regions of enhanced cooling in a poorly-drained valley with atmosphere decoupled from the atmosphere above.
 A focus of the work was to remove the uncertainty surrounding the forcing mechanisms behind the development of regions of enhanced cooling.
 The average valley-atmosphere cooling was found to be near equally partitioned between radiative and dynamics effects.
 Complex interactions between the downslope flows and the region of enhanced cooling were quantified.
 The impact of these interactions on the dispersion of passive pollutants was investigated.
-See for project details and relevant journal articles.
+See for project details.

 Downslope flows form essentially due to a net loss of longwave radiation from the ground surface to space, cooling the surface, which in turn cools the atmosphere immediately adjacent to the surface.
 Over sloping terrain this creates a horizontal temperature (and pressure) gradient.
 Conceptually, parcels of air are forced horizontally away from the ground surface, soon finding themselves amongst lighter neighbours, before being drawn downslope by Earth's gravitational field.